The name Nauset (or Nawsett)

 The trio of towers acquired a famous nickname, the "Three

-because the towers looked like three demure ladies
+because the towers looked like three demure ladies in white dresses,

-the lights went into service.
-In his 1838 report, Carpender expressed
+lights went into service.
+In his 1838 report, Carpender expressed his

 Nauset beach has always been considered a dangerous place

 disasters seems to be the object of these lights.
-I cannot,
+I cannot, however,

 In his 1843 report to Congress, the engineer I. W. P. Lewis